Billy-Spearman-WCCI/RaceCarExtension/README.md

       human-readable descriptions of each class and the relationships (e.g. one-to-many or many-to-many) between them.
     * Annotate your classes with JPA annotations (`@Entity`, etc.) Create a super-simple `CrudRepository` per class.
       Create the standard `main()` with the usual `@SpringBootAppplication`.
 Run the program.
 See if Spring is able to create the database tables, or whether you have missed something in your annotations.
-(If it doesn't even try to create tables, perhaps annotations like `spring.jpa.hibernate.ddl-auto=create-drop` are missing.)
+Perhaps Spring requires zero-argument constructors, etc. (If it doesn't even try to create tables, perhaps annotations like `spring.jpa.hibernate.ddl-auto=create-drop` are missing.)
 Verify that the tables exist (and look roughly like what you expect) by using a tool like the VSCode MySQL plugin.
     * Add some sample records to your database by using a Populator-style component.
 Run the process again and verify that the data is written to MySQL.
 Verify again using the plugin or similar tool.
     * *Now* you can start working on the `@RestController` endpoints.